Share via

 Morning Routine

-Keystone habits are small, seemingly insignificant changes that have a ripple effect on other areas of your life.
-By focusing on a few key keystone habits for fitness, you can transform your fitness and overall well-being.
+Some habits create a ripple effect that improves multiple areas of life at once.
+These are often called keystone habits.
 As Charles Duhigg said: “Champions don’t do extraordinary things.
 They do ordinary things, but they do them without thinking, too fast for the other team to react.
 They follow the habits they’ve learned.“ [2]

 Design Your Environment for Effortless Workouts